 John Prentice is the final of the three usual suspects.
 Prentice started working for Simon and Kirby even later then Mort Meskin.
 Joe’s collection had some examples of Prentice’s art but perhaps the most interesting is the art he did for Bullseye.
 There was a time that many claimed that Kirby provided layouts for the artists that worked for Simon and Kirby.
 One of the primary methods that I have used to investigate that claim was the way different artists used panel shapes.
 From that I feel quite confident that as a rule Kirby did not provide layouts for the other artists.
 But there are exceptions to that rule and Bullseye maybe one of them.
 I am not saying that Kirby provided complete layouts for Prentice’s Bullseye work but did appear to do so for at least some parts.

 Unfortunately when Simon and Kirby wanted to retell the origin story for Bullseye #3 rather than redraw it Joe simply cut desired panels out of the earlier original art and pasted them together.
 Because of this it is not unusual to see original art from the first issue of Bullseye missing a panel or two.
-I have chosen a page from a later issue that had not suffered that sad fate.

 Joe’s collection not only included art by the three usual suspects but other artists as well.
 Leonard Starr is much better known for his work on the syndication strip Mary Perkins On Stage but he also had a long career as a comic book artists included occasional work for Simon and Kirby.
 The example I select comes from Bullseye #3.
 As it was published the story appears to be unsigned but careful examination of the original art shows otherwise.
 The vertically oriented signature appears the bottom left edge of the splash panel.
 Or rather half the signature is there as the panel border now cuts through it.
 But enough remains to show that it is in facts Starr’s autograph.